-Scenic Hudson and Greene Land Trust preserved 144 acres along Catskill Creek, a landscape that Thomas Cole treasured deeply and painted more than any other subject.
+Scenic Hudson and Greene Land Trust preserved 144 acres along Catskill Creek, a place that Thomas Cole treasured deeply and painted more than any other subject.
 Nearly 200 years after Cole walked and sketched there, you can discover the same landscape on a one-mile walking loop.
-The new park is called the Mawignack Preserve, named after a Native American word meaning “the place where two streams come together.”
+The new park is called the Mawignack Preserve, named after an Indigenous word meaning “the place where two streams come together.”

 Mawignack Preserve is located less than two miles from the Thomas Cole National Historic Site at 52 Snake Road, Catskill, New York.
 Visit the Scenic Hudson Mawignack Preserve website to read more and download the trail map.